ComethTheNerd/sempiler/README.md

 🔜 **I'm in the process of migrating the project to this repo and writing good docs...
-Please treat as read only for now! 🙈**
+Feedback welcome! 🙈**

 # Sempiler 💎
 Popular solutions for x-platform programming offer convenience to the developer at the expense of the user experience.